KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 The `generateKeypairs` function code derives base and sub keys from a particular path relevant to the use case for each key.
 It uses the sr25519 key type, which is the default key type for KILT.

-This method works for three of the four key types needed, so the `generateKeyAgreement` function helps generate the key-agreement keypair using the mnemonic.
+This method works for three of the four key types needed, so the `generateKeyAgreement` function helps generate the key-agreement key pair using the mnemonic.
 The function takes the mnemonic and creates another key pair from it using the `sr25519PairFromSeed(mnemonicToMiniSecret(mnemonic))` combination of functions.
 The function then creates a secret key based on the earlier temporary key pair and a derivation path relevant to key agreement.